Trusted WordPress tutorials, when you need them most.

 Simply click on the ‘Save Changes’ button at the bottom of the page, and WordPress will generate a new .htaccess file.

-Method 3: Correct Your File Permissions
+Method 3: Correct Your File and Directory Permissions

 If the other solutions have not fixed the 403 forbidden error on your site, then incorrect file permissions are the most likely cause.

 All files stored on your website have file permissions.
-These file permissions control who can access the files and folders on your WordPress website.
+These file ownership permissions control who can access the files and folders on your WordPress website.

 Incorrect file permissions can cause the 403 forbidden error.
 They make your web server think that you do not have permission to access those files.